 Getting buy-in from key stakeholders is one of the biggest challenges when implementing a leadership development program—especially if it’s a new program.
-If you don’t have full buy-in, your training won’t be a success (if it even gets off the ground, that is).
+If you don’t have full buy-in, your training won’t be a success.

 Getting buy-in from executives will contribute significantly to the ROI of your program.
 For the most impact, executives should model the leadership skills they want to see from others on a daily basis.
 If they aren’t on board with your training, they’re not likely to make that effort.

 But getting executive buy-in for leadership training is often easier said than done.
 This is especially true if leadership development is a new initiative at your company.
 Follow the best practices below, and you’ll be better able to make a business case for leadership training—one that your stakeholders will be just as excited about as you are.

 Whether you’re scouting programs from a leadership training partner or creating your own program in-house, executives will be more amenable to your plan if they are part of the design process.
 That doesn’t mean you need to run every idea by every stakeholder.
 But finding out their concerns and addressing those in your program is a good idea.

 If you can, consider talking with executives one-on-one to find out the range of priorities you’re dealing with.
 If stakeholders have differing priorities, you’ll know in advance and have ideas in mind to address them diplomatically without inadvertently making one executive’s concerns seem more or less important than others.

 Get on the Same Page